jonghkim/awesome-machine-learning-management-research/README.md

 - [Explainable Artificial Intelligence (XAI)](#xai)
 - [Fairness, Accountability, and Transparency (FAT) in Machine Learning](#fat)
 - [Application](#application)

+*If you want to contribute to this list, please send me a pull request or email me quantic.jh@gmail.com*

 <a name="review_papers"></a>
 ### Review Papers